-U.S., European and Chinese regulators say they will jointly enforce product safety in online commerce, and an American official said they are making progress on crafting standards for hoverboards.
+BEIJING (AP) — U.S., European and Chinese regulators have agreed to work together to enforce product safety in online commerce, and an American official said they are making progress on setting safety standards for hoverboards.